When you upgrade your phone, you'll want to make sure you don't lose anything you need when replacing your most important device.

 Compatible with both iPhones and Android devices, all you need to do is download the app on both phones and use it to copy data from one phone to another using a Wi-Fi connection.

-If your phone is from the Samsung Galaxy S6 or S7 range, you will already have Samsung Smart Switch downloaded onto your new device.
+If your Samsung phone is relatively recent, you will already have Samsung Smart Switch downloaded onto your new device.
 This is a really handy app that lets you transfer all your data from your old phone without any fuss.
 You will find the app in 'Settings' under 'Backup and reset'.